Trump guilty verdict marks first-ever criminal conviction for a former president

 How Mr. Biden plays the Trump verdict is another variable that could affect the political dynamic going forward.
 Until this week, the president and his campaign team have played things low-key, in an effort, they say, to avoid politicizing the trial – notwithstanding the occasional quip from Mr. Biden.

-On Tuesday, that approach was sidelined as the campaign dispatched actor Robert De Niro, an avid Biden supporter and Trump critic, to speak to reporters outside the Manhattan courthouse, and address the president’s actions leading up to the Jan.
-6, 2021, mob attack on the U.S. Capitol.
-Mr. De Niro then apparently went off-script and declared that in the hush-money case, regardless of the verdict, “Trump is guilty” and should go to jail.
+On Tuesday, that approach was sidelined as the campaign dispatched actor Robert De Niro, an avid Biden supporter and Trump critic, to speak to reporters outside the Manhattan courthouse.
+The De Niro appearance gave the Trump campaign an opening to claim the Biden campaign had turned the trial into “a campaign event.”

-The De Niro appearance – which included two high-profile, anti-Trump former law enforcement officers – gave the Trump campaign an opening to claim the Biden campaign had turned the trial into “a campaign event.”
+Some experts worry about the politicization of the judicial system – and what may lie ahead after Mr. Trump’s conviction.

-In addition, Mr. Biden planned to address Mr. Trump’s four criminal cases from the White House after a verdict is reached in the Manhattan trial, according to Politico.
-The choice of venue was reportedly meant to signal that his statements weren’t political, though with less than six months to go before Election Day, it’s easy to argue that anything the president does is political.
+“It opens a Pandora’s box for prosecutors to bring political cases,” says Gregory Germain, a law professor at Syracuse University.
+“I think Republican jurisdictions will respond accordingly and indict Biden,” Professor Germain says.
+“It’s not a good development to see our legal system politicized in this way.”

-In the just-concluded trial, Mr. Trump was found guilty of falsifying business records with intent to commit or conceal another crime, in connection with a cover-up of hush-money payments to a porn actress before the 2016 election.
-The actress, Stormy Daniels, says she had a sexual encounter with Mr. Trump in 2006, which he denies.
+In the just-concluded trial, Mr. Trump was found guilty of falsifying business records with intent to commit or conceal another crime, in connection with a cover-up of hush money payments to a porn actor before the 2016 election.
+The actor, Stormy Daniels, says she had a sexual encounter with Mr. Trump in 2006, which he denies.

 In determining the “other crime,” the judge gave the jury three choices: tax fraud, violation of federal election law, and violation of New York election law.
-The jury did not need to agree on which other crime they believed Mr. Trump intended to commit.
+The jurors did not need to agree on which other crime they believed Mr. Trump intended to commit.

 The salacious details of the case, as portrayed in testimony from Ms. Daniels, added to the feeling of spectacle around the trial – and led Trump defenders to suggest the prosecutor was trying to damage Mr. Trump politically, especially with women voters.
 Ms. Daniels’ testimony was not essential to prosecuting the case, legal analysts note.

 The prime witness for the prosecution was former Trump fixer Michael Cohen, who set up the hush payments.
-Mr. Cohen came to the proceedings with damaged credibility, having served prison time for fraud and perjury, and emerged from his testimony battered and a new nickname, thanks to Mr. Trump’s lead lawyer, as the “greatest liar of all time,” or GLOAT.
+Mr. Cohen came to the proceedings with damaged credibility, having served prison time for fraud and perjury, and emerged from his testimony battered and with a new nickname, thanks to Mr. Trump’s lead lawyer – the “greatest liar of all time,” or GLOAT.

-Now the former president faces sentencing, ranging from probation to four years in prison, to be determined by Justice Juan Merchan at a later hearing.
+The former president faces sentencing by Judge Juan Merchan on July 11, ranging from probation to four years in prison.
 As a first-time offender, Mr. Trump is expected to receive a sentence that’s on the lighter end of the range.
 If he is sentenced to probation, he would be required to check in regularly with a probation officer.
 He could also be granted “conditional discharge,” and avoid regular meetings with a probation officer as long as he avoids more legal trouble.